Experienced Divorce Attorney in Colleyville, TX

 Filing the proper paperwork and properly serving divorce papers can be complicated.
 At Setzer Law Firm, our divorce attorneys can help you navigate this process and represent you during negotiations.

 As Texas is a community property state, all property and debt acquired during the marriage is owned by both parties.
 This means the initial starting point in division is 50/50.
 That does not mean the final ruling will evenly divide all assets and debt.
 Ultimately, property and debt division can be negotiated by both parties, and in a dispute, a court will aim to rule in the most fair and equitable way possible.

 In Texas, alimony is only awarded if one spouse has too little property to meet basic needs upon separation.
 If one spouse gets the house, the other may be able to qualify for spousal support, for example.

 Child Custody and Child Support

 Often the most disputed aspects of divorce, child custody and child support run hand in hand.
 Texas law assumes that being with both parents is what is best for the child.
 This will depend on both parents demonstrating that they are competent to care for a child.
 Custody is awarded based on these ideas.

 Child support in Texas is awarded similarly.
 The non-custodial parent will be the one who pays child support.
 Payment amounts are based on income, and they are subject to change in the future.

 Contact Our Dallas/Fort Worth Divorce Attorneys

 No matter the nature of your divorce, experienced attorneys are essential to navigating the process.
 You need a lawyer who is both compassionate and commanding to help you get the best possible outcome from your divorce negotiations.
 At Setzer Law Firm, we have successfully represented clients in divorce battles throughout the Dallas/Fort Worth area.
 Contact us today or visit our office for more information.
-Our Southlake divorce attorneys are here to help.
+Our Colleyville divorce attorneys are here to help.